LCSB-BioCore/GigaSOM.jl/docs/src/tutorials/processingFCSData.md

 `data` is a matrix with cell expressions, one cell per row, one marker per column.
-If you want to run SOM analysis on it, you can cluster and visualize it just as in the previous tutorial:
+If you want to run SOM analysis on it, you can cluster and visualize it just as in the previous tutorial, with one exception- we start with cutting off the `label` column that contains `NaN` values:

 ```

+data = data[:,1:13]
 som = initGigaSOM(data, 16, 16)
 som = trainGigaSOM(som, data)
 clusters = mapToGigaSOM(som, data)